johnzxcvbnm/Adi/unit_1/w02d03/instructor_notes/ARRAY_METHODS_CALLBACKS.md

 *What is happening here?*

-`map` calls a provided callback function once for each element in an array, in order, and constructs a new array from the results.
+`map` calls a provided callback function once for each element in an array, in order, and constructs a new array from the return values.

 **Food for thought: Does the `map` method mutate the original array?**